yammer/azure-table/README.md

 Azure based Guava Table implementation

 There are four sub-modules:
 - azure-table-core: provides the Guava Table adapter to Azure Table.
-Main classe is `BaseAzureTable`, a table that uses the String object for row and column keys as well as values.
+Main class is `BaseAzureTable`, a table that uses the String object for row and column keys as well as values.
 - azure-table-json: provides json serialization which allows for use of arbitrary java types for rows, columns, and values.
 Main class is `JsonSerializingTable`.
 - azure-table-metrics: provides a metrics wrapper for the table.
 Main class is `MetredTable`.
 - azure-table-util: combines all of the above, provides a fluent builder for the azure client and table.